JTSDK/jtsdk-tools/src/docs/windows/upgrades/Upgrade-3.0.3.md

 ## Installation

-Due to a repository name change, any previous checkout of `jtsdk-dotnet-core` should be removed before checking out the new repository `jtsdk-tools`.
+Due to a repository name change, any previous checkout of `jtsdk-tools` should be removed before checking out the new repository `jtsdk-tools`.

 ``` shell